fortrabbit/help/docs/pro-rated-billing.md

 * November: 30 days = $0.5 daily price
 * December: 31 days = $0.4838709677 daily price

-When you multiple the daily price by the number of days inß the month you will end up roughly with a fixed monthly price of $15.
+When you multiple the daily price by the number of days in the month you will end up roughly with a fixed monthly price of $15.
 On average months have 30.437 days.
 That means the 30 days based daily price is a bit higher than the actual price to pay.

 ## Monthly invoices